bright/new-www/_posts/2019-04-29-traits-of-a-great-side-project.md

 **Remember, even the smallest, but real things make a great difference**.

 ## You _finally_ can be selfish
 It's not work, you don’t need to care about others.
 You can just ignore testing, documentation, and accessibility.
 Not everything needs to be pretty, generic and reusable.
 Some hardcoded constants?
 Not a problem.
-It works only on your machine- does somebody even care?
+It works only on your machine - does somebody even care?
 Tons of bugs?
-It’s more important that your three “happy paths” work- that’s what makes it usable for you.
+It’s more important that your three “happy paths” work - that’s what makes it usable for you.
 It may seem that I like to produce low-quality software, huh?
 I just believe that side-projects need to start working as soon as possible. **If the idea turns you working just fine, you’ll polish them _later_.**

 ## You’re the boss right now
 It’s your project, and only you paddle your own canoe.
 You don’t need to care about what others think.
 No one can tell you what you should or shouldn’t do.
 Maybe you’ve always wanted to try some “bleeding’s edge technology”?
 Maybe you just want to do something silly? **Even if everything blows up, nothing bad will happen.** This is what makes side projects a great time to experiment.

 ## You can take your time
-This is a dealbreaker for me- I just hate deadlines.
+This is a dealbreaker for me - I just hate deadlines.
 The fact that I have to deliver something on a particular term just takes away the entire fun of programming for me.
 That’s why I love doing something only for my personal usage.
 I don’t need to care about clients, deadlines, terms, and meetings. **I can sit down, turn the music on, open my IDE and _just code_**.
 Maybe not everyone has this kind of “switch”, but I find it chilling.

 ## There are no losers
 My latest side project has turned out not to be useful for others at all.
 There are other more convenient solutions out there which make convincing people to use my tool very hard.
-Does it make the time I’ve spent on it wasted? **For me- absolutely not**.
+Does it make the time I’ve spent on it wasted? **For me - absolutely not**.
 I had a great time learning new things which I wouldn’t even touch on a normal daily basis.

 As a word of conclusion, _“It’s more about the journey, than the destination itself”_.